arturylab/arturylab/README.md

 ### 👋 Hi there, I’m @arturylab

 🧪 I'm a nanotechnology researcher and computational chemist pursuing innovative solutions through code and science.
 💻 Passionate about backend development, data science, and automation — especially when they intersect with education and real-world impact.
-🐍 Currently building scientific tools and interactive platforms using Python, Flask, MySQL, and data visualization.
-🚀 Learning and integrating technologies like Docker, Kubernetes, NoSQL (MongoDB), Agile, and Lean methodologies.
 🧠 I love solving problems with scientific precision and engineering creativity.

 🎯 I'm looking to collaborate on:
 - Scientific computing and educational platforms
-- Backend systems for research or learning
+- Fronend & Backend systems for research or learning
 - Open-source tools that merge science + code

 📂 Check out my repos for projects in: